Pasta — Nutrients, Health Benefits, And Shopping Tips

 How to store pasta

-Dry pasta should be stored in a cool, dry place, preferably in an airtight container.
-A pantry or cupboard is ideal to maintain its quality.
-Properly stored, dry pasta can last for up to two years.
+To maintain its quality, dry pasta should be kept in a cool, dry environment, ideally in a sealed container.
+A pantry or cupboard is the best choice for storage.
+When stored correctly, dry pasta can remain good for 1-2 years.

 ✅ Extra Tip